Asplund-Samuelsson/furee/README.md

 ### 3. Evotune UniRep

 The UniRep model weights, or parameters, must be re-trained, or evotuned, to the local evolutionary context of our _in silico_ evolution target sequence.
-To do se we supply our training sequences to the evotuning script. **Note that if running this on GCP, it is necessary to run `screen` before to allow continued activity after disconnecting.**
+To do se we supply our training sequences to the evotuning script. **Note that if running this on GCP, it is necessary to run `screen` before to allow continued activity after disconnecting.
+Use Ctrl-A and Ctrl-D to detach the screen and keep it running.**

 <details open>
 <summary>FBPase:</summary>